Need to know

 The Beefeater and Jumbuck scores are similar, despite the price difference.

-The Jumbuck Double Burner costs about a quarter of the price of the Beefeater model but our experts gave it an overall performance score just 3% lower.
+The Jumbuck Double Burner costs under a third of the price of the Beefeater model but our experts gave it an overall performance score just 3% lower.

 The Beefeater did outscore the Jumbuck marginally on cooking performance in most instances, however our testers noted it is 'only OK' for cooking sausages, which may make paying four times the price a little tougher to stomach.
 Our experts also scored the pricey Beefeater barbie down on ease of use, saying it is heavy, making it difficult to lift and manoeuvre, and the hood can become dangerously hot during use.